 In order to give valid security, an entity must comply with its own internal organizational documents and all requirements of its state of organization.
 If a foreign entity is intending to conduct business in Louisiana, it will have to qualify with the Louisiana Secretary of State.
 In acquisition or financing transactions, a seller and borrower will also have to demonstrate that the entity has authorized the transaction and the signatory to act on behalf of the entity in the transaction.

-Typically, this is accomplished by means of a resolution of the board of directors for a corporation, or by a certificate of authority for an LLC.
+Typically, this is accomplished by means of a resolution of the board of directors for a corporation, or by written consent or a certificate of authority for an LLC.

 Although borrowers are granted certain statutory protections in the event of a mortgage default, most commercial mortgages and loan documents contain waivers of statutory procedural and other protections, with such provisions being drafted heavily in favor of the lender.
 A sophisticated borrower may be able to negotiate some protections – typically, limited notice of default and cure rights.
 To give lender’s security interest priority over other creditors, commercial lenders typically use pre-closing lien and litigation searches and title insurance.